lich-uct/molpher-lib/doc/source/documentation/python/ExplorationTree_doc.rst

         Returns a mask for the `tuple` returned by `getCandidateMorphs`.
 The filtered out morphs are denoted by `False` at the respective position in the mask.

-        Morphs filtered out in this way will not be attached to the tree when `extend` is called.
+        Morphs filtered out in this way will not be attached to the tree when :meth:`extend` is called.

         :return: `tuple` of `bool` instances which shows what :term:`candidate morphs` were filtered out
         :rtype: `tuple`